 Jasper and Henry Tudor attempted to invade England in support of the Duke of Buckingham’s rebellion against Richard III but their ships were blown off course and without support the rebellion crumbled.

 Jasper and Henry Tudor fled to France to avoid capture by representatives of Richard III.
+In France they planned an invasion of England.

 1485 (7th August)